 4. What happens if it is granted?

-A judge granting a motion for a new trial means that a fresh trial takes place.
-The trial is conducted with a new jury.
+Following a new trial order, a fresh trial is conducted with a new jury.

 Note that, if granted, and a defendant is in custody, he may ask to be released on bail per California’s bail laws.